 Roosevelt Middle School was one of the first two schools to be replaced.
 The new Roosevelt Middle School and Howard Elementary School opened in fall 2016.
 The new Arts & Technology Academy and River Road/El Camino del Río Elementary School are under construction on schedule to open in fall 2017.

-The current Roosevelt Middle School was built in 1950 and is in poor condition.
-The new school will provide better learning environments for students and will cost less to operate.
+The old Roosevelt Middle School, which opened in 1950 to replace the original 1924–1925 facility, was in poor condition.
+The new school provides better learning environments for students and costs less to operate.